OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 ## Task-parallel programming
 {% defn "parallel algorithms", "Parallel programming" %} involves writing instructions that can be executed on different processors simultaneously.
 Compared to serial programming, parallel programming offers opportunities to reduce the resources consumed (e.g., time, storage, energy, etc.), but taking advantage of these opportunities can be exceedingly complicated and error-prone &mdash; too much for developers to manage on their own.

-OpenCilk is a task-parallel platform: a layer of software that coordinates, schedules, and manages the multiple processors of a parallel program.
+OpenCilk is a {% defn "task-parallel-platforms-programming-and-algorithms", "task-parallel platform" %}: a layer of software that coordinates, schedules, and manages the multiple processors of a parallel program.
 OpenCilk automatically load-balances the tasks of the different processors and achieves performance that is provably close to optimal.

 Using the OpenCilk platform, a developer writes code in Cilk, which extends C and C++ with a just few keywords to support task-parallel programming.
 Cilk supports {% defn "fork-join parallelism" %}, an especially simple form of task-parallelism that uses spawning and parallel loops.
 We'll introduce spawning here and cover parallel loops in a later tutorial.